OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/SoftwareTesting.rst

 case methods using a special structure that consists of regular Java methods, but we're using them in a very stylized, fluent way.
 Our expectations use a form designed to make them read like natural English.
-Instead of retrieving raw numbers with getters, we pass the actor directly to ``assertThat(...)`` and chain our checks:
+Instead of retrieving raw numbers from the jeroo to check, we pass the actor directly to ``assertThat(...)`` and chain our checks:

 .. code-block:: java